 Even though there may be partners and assistants involved, it is tough to cover all the bases.
 There is one base, however, that needs to be taken care of: protecting the intellectual property of your concern.

 Maybe the nature of the start-up has required you to act quickly on your intellectual property.
-Technology and entertainment based companies know that their patents and trademarks need immediate attention or they risk losing everything.
+Technology and entertainment based companies know that their patents and trademarks need immediate attention or they risk losing everything, including even their business credit.
 Otherwise, you may be working on a restaurant, a retail store, a professional services company, or another venture that doesn’t quite lead you to view IP as a priority.

 Tips To Keeping Your Business’ Privacy

 No matter what it is that you’re working on, you need to establish protection for your ideas, inventions and brands immediately.
 Even a stolen brand or company name can wreak havoc on all the work you have accomplished.
 The good news is that this can be completed in short order.